Jonathan Clark (soldier): Early life and education

-Abraham Bowman was the colonel of the 8th Virginia Regiment of which Clark was the lieutenant-colonel, and he was also the first cousin of an attractive young lady residing in Frederick county, Virginia, named Sarah Hite.
-She was the daughter of Isaac Hite, Sr., and granddaughter of Jost Hite, and her brother Isaac Hite, Jr., was likewise a major in the Revolutionary army.
+Abraham Bowman was the colonel of the 8th Virginia Regiment of which Clark was the lieutenant-colonel, and he was also the first cousin of an attractive young lady residing in Frederick County, Virginia, named Sarah Hite.
+She was the daughter of Isaac Hite Sr., and granddaughter of Jost Hite, and her brother Isaac Hite Jr., was likewise a major in the Revolutionary army.

 The friendship existing between the two comrades-in-arms led to an acquaintance between Colonel Clark and Miss Hite, which resulted in their marriage February 13, 1782.
-He settled for a time in Spottsylvania County, and was commissioned a major-general of the Virginia militia in 1793.
+He settled for a time in Spotsylvania County, and was commissioned a major-general of the Virginia militia in 1793.

 But his thoughts now turned to the great west, and in 1802 he joined his distinguished brother, General George Rogers Clark at the falls of the Ohio, settling finally at Trough Spring, near Louisville, Kentucky.
 Here he devoted himself to business with great success, accumulating a large fortune in real estate as well as personal property.
-The inventory of the latter, returned by Abraham Hite, his wife's cousin, and John H. Clark, his son, his administrators, covers eleven pages of book of inventories No. 2, Jefferson county, Kentucky.
+The inventory of the latter, returned by Abraham Hite, his wife's cousin, and John H. Clark, his son, his administrators, covers eleven pages of book of inventories No. 2, Jefferson County, Kentucky.
 A glance over the long list shows that fifty-six of his slaves were mentioned by name.
 The following notice of General Jonathan Clark's death appeared in the Western Sun, published at Vincennes, December 14, 1811: "Another Revolutionary hero is gone--Died at his seat near Louisville, Kentucky, on Monday, the 25th ult.
 (November, 1811), General Jonathan Clark--He supped with his family on the 24th, retired at his accustomed hour to rest, and in the morning was found numbered with the dead."

 Sarah Hite was the younger by some eight years and survived him about that time.
 They are resting side by side in Cave Hill Cemetery.